 Auditing Procedure vs Auditing Process

-There is too much bad advice circulating on-line at the moment when it comes to management systems audits, some of it from people who should know better, some who just think they do.
+There is too much bad advice circulating on-line at the moment when it comes to management systems audits, some of it from people who should know better, some of it from those who just think they do.
 An audit is NOT the management equivalent of a Swiss Army knife.
-It is not a multi-functional tool that can be used to achieve anything under the sun.
-It has quite a narrow function actually, but it is nonetheless extremely useful IF APPLIED CORRECTLY.
+It is not a multi-functional tool that can be used to achieve virtually anything.
+An audit has quite a narrow function and application, but it is nonetheless extremely useful IF APPLIED CORRECTLY.
 So, first let’s start with a fundamental question …

 What is an audit?

 People audit for lots of different reasons, so there are lots of different types of audit.
 They vary in size (sometimes the audit takes in virtually all the company’s activities, sometimes just a single procedure); they vary in complexity (sometimes there are lots of standards, specifications, customer requirements and legislation to check on, sometimes not so many); and they vary in focus (why we want to do the audit in the first place).

 Each of these parameters has its own audit terminology.
 In plain English, the main parameters are:

 *What the audit will look at (the “SCOPE”)